-Expanding on the sound of your synthesiser with effect pedals can be incredibly fun, but also a little tricky.
+Expanding on the sound of your synthesiser with effects pedals can be incredibly fun, but also a little tricky.
 As most are primarily designed for use with electric guitar, putting a line level signal through some pedals can sometimes result in clipping.
 If you’re running your synthesiser with stereo outputs it slims your choices down further too — stereo inputs on a pedal is not a particularly standard feature.
 However, there’s certainly some good choices out there, here’s a few classic combos and suggestions of our own.

 ProCo Rat 2